 What do work hours pay for?

 Students work 15 hours per week, and two 40-hour work-weeks during the academic year.
-These hours are applied to Cost of Education, which is $18,700 annually for the 2017-18 academic year.
-These work hours account for $4,312 of the cost of education, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
-Students should owe absolutely no cash for Cost of Eduction.
+These hours are applied to Tuition Assurance, which is $19,800 annually for the 2022-23 academic year.
+These work hours account for $6,720 of the Tuition Assurance, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
+Students should owe absolutely no cash for Tuition Assurance.
 If students participate in the summer work program, these hours are applied toward room and board charges for the upcoming academic year.
 Students work one of two options: 12 weeks at 40-hours per week, or six weeks at 40 hours per week.
 Under the first option, room and board is covered for the entire upcoming academic year, and under the second option only one semester is covered.
 Information about the Summer Work Scholarship is available on the C of O scholarships page, and information about the work program in general and summer work is available on the work education page.

 What are miscellaneous (MS) hours?
 How can they be used?

 Miscellaneous work hours (referred to as MS on the student account) are extra hours that are accumulated from previous semesters.
 These hours are earned during the fall or spring semesters and can be used to pay for milk from the dairy, clinic charges, or laundry charges.
 They may also be used to pay for part-time class charges if a student receives approval to change to part-time status.
 With approval from the Dean of Work Education, miscellaneous hours may be used to cover a shortage of work hours during a current semester.
 The miscellaneous account is also where hours are banked for student teaching and nursing students.

 Can miscellaneous hours be used to cover a shortage in Room & Board from the Summer Work Program?